Terms & Conditions

 - It is strongly recommended that you use protective eyewear on all of our activities.

-- We recommend that you wear knee and elbow pads on our Advanced Skills sessions and our Epic Adventure trip.
+- We recommend that you wear knee and elbow pads on our Intermediate Coaching sessions and our Epic Adventure trip.

 - Should the weather or ground conditions be deemed unsafe by the School of Mountain Biking representative your activity may be altered / or cancelled.
 It may not always be possible to give you advanced notice of this.